 How’s it done?

 So, how do you actually go about meeting someone?
 In the digital era does meeting someone randomly in the outdoor world not seem kind of like an occurrence from a by-gone era or a plot point to improve a movie?
 Let’s turn to something more familiar to us – dating apps.
 While it can’t be denied that dating apps are bringing us physically together, on a more mental level they are driving us apart.
+That’s not to say you are never able to make a connection on these sites, even sites like Localsexapp.com could have surprising results.
+But they definitely feel more physically orientated.

 There’s bravery and there’s risk in the push it takes to meet someone romantically without digital aid.
 We put ourselves out there and shieldless, hoping to be rewarded for our courage.
 And when we are, the thrill is much higher than a tinder match.
 On dating apps, the romantic ambiguity is at a much more decreased level.
 The direct and even crass way we can approach people within this sphere kills off the potential for any romantic illusions.
 The real difference between the two is that the digital option allows for the “should do” aspect of dating to exist whereas the organic option allows for something to happen without it feeling like a difficult task.